What is Shared Hosting

 Limitations

-Well, here are the main limitations that you’ll face, if you are using shared hosting service.
+Well, here are the main limitations that you’ll face if you are using a shared hosting service.

 CPU time

 When you are trying to reach a web page, add a product to the cart, or take any other action on a website, a processor is working on your request.
-Although, usually the processing is taking some miliseconds, sometimes, depending on the task at hand, the time needed to be processed may reach seconds.
+Although usually, the processing is taking some milliseconds, sometimes, depending on the task at hand, the time needed to be processed may reach seconds.

 Depending on the types of servers (and server’s resources) that the hosting company is using, the plan, and the price, the CPU time may differ in amount.
 Still, with shared hosting, it is always shared among users.